Invisible, Inc.: Plot

 The game is set in year 2074, after megacorporations have overthrown the world's national governments and taken control.
 Invisible Inc. is a private intelligence agency providing services to corporations, performing infiltrations using field agents and a sophisticated AI system known as Incognita.

-At the start of the game, Invisible Inc. is compromised by corporate soldiers, which leads to the headquarters as well as most agents and assets being lost, with only the agency's leader, two agents, the player, Monst3r, and Incognita escaping.
-Incognita can only be hosted in extremely powerful computer systems and cannot survive outside of them for more than 72 hours, so it becomes the agency's task to use that time to prepare for their final mission, where they will try to infiltrate the enemy's headquarters to access the computer system and insert Incognita.
-But, once she's uploaded it turns out she has been planning to exterminate the megacorporations, and ends with her using satellites (equipped with orbital lasers) to destroy their headquarters, killing thousands of people in the process.
-Incognita defies her removal from the new host computer and allows the agency's leader to leave unharmed.
+At the start of the game, Invisible Inc. is compromised by corporate soldiers.
+The compromise leads to the loss of the headquarters and most assets and agents; only the agency's leader, two agents, Monst3r, Incognita, and the player-character escape.
+Only extremely powerful computer systems can host Incognita, and Incognita cannot survive outside of such systems for more than 72 hours.
+The agency’s task, thus, is to use that time to prepare for a final mission, in which they will try to infiltrate the enemy's headquarters to access a computer system and insert Incognita.
+Once uploaded, Incognita reveals she has been planning to exterminate the megacorporations.
+The storyline ends with Incognita's using satellites equipped with orbital lasers to destroy the megacorporations' headquarters, killing thousands.
+Incognita defies to be removed from the new host computer and allows the agency's leader to leave unharmed.

 Development

-Invisible, Inc. was announced on July 2, 2013, in an interview with Rock, Paper, Shotgun's Nathan Grayson.
+Invisible, Inc. was announced in July 2013, in an interview with Rock, Paper, Shotguns Nathan Grayson.
 A preview of the alpha version of the game was shown at the September PAX Prime 2013 expo.
 After playing the preview, Grayson commented that the game was very early in development, but that he "really enjoyed" his session with the game.

 The game was originally titled Incognita but was renamed to Invisible, Inc. after developer Klei Entertainment found the new title was better received during focus testing.
 The name remains as part of the game as "Incognita" mode used to interact with the various electronic systems.

 An alpha version of the game entered Early Access in January 2014.
-The game was added to the Steam Early Access program on August 20, 2014, and fully released on May 12, 2015.
+The game was added to the Steam Early Access program on August 20 the same year, and fully released on May 12, 2015.
 The game was released on the PlayStation 4, including the Contingency Plan content, on April 19, 2016.
-An iOS version of the base game was released on October 6, 2016, with plans to bring the downloadable content later.
+An iOS version of the base game was released on October 6 the same year.
 The Switch version was released on June 15, 2020.

-Downloadable content (DLC) for the game, titled Invisible, Inc. Contingency Plan was released on November 12, 2015.
+Downloadable content (DLC) for the game, titled Invisible, Inc. Contingency Plan was released in November 2015.
 The DLC adds agents, mission difficulty levels, missions, enemy types, weapons and items to the main game, in addition to an extended campaign.

 Reception

-Invisible, Inc. was named as a finalist for the Excellence in Design and the Seumas McNally Grand Prize for the 2015 Independent Games Festival.

-Invisible, Inc. received positive reviews upon release.
+Invisible, Inc. was named as a finalist for the Excellence in Design and the Seumas McNally Grand Prize for the 2015 Independent Games Festival.Invisible, Inc. received positive reviews upon release.
 Aggregating review website Metacritic gave the PC version of the game 82/100 based on 45 reviews.